Degree Plan: Public Health Major

 To earn your bachelor's degree with a Public Health major, you'll complete:

-- A Public Health concentration: Public Policy and Social Sciences, or Community Health Worker
+- Courses for your Public Health major, including core Public Health courses, courses for a concentration (Public Policy and Social Sciences, or Community Health Worker), and an internship

 - Additional electives, as needed, to gain the total number of credits (130) required for your B.A. or B.S.

 We'll work with you to transfer in your previous credits to meet core liberal arts and elective requirements.
 Find out more about transferring in courses from other colleges or universities.

 Public Health core courses

 As a public health major at St. Kate’s, you will learn in-depth about core disciplinary areas of study in public health.
 You'll study current and emerging health issues, analyze health problems from a public health perspective, and learn to advocate for improved public health through improved awareness and policy changes:

 - HLTH 2050: Foundations of Public Health (4 cr.)

 - HLTH 3150: Epidemiology (4 cr.)

 - HLTH 3250: Global Health (4 cr.)